OhMeuMenino/STM32F4-with-EmBitz/README.md

 If you want, you can just use the StartProject and skip this step
 ```

-File-> New Project -> choose stm32f429zi (the microcontroller used on discovery board).
-Make sure you select the standart peripheral library!

-### Write on microcontroller

-When everything is done, you can click on debug button to compile the code and programing the microncontroller.
-If is everything ok EmBitz will open a new file (in assembely), ignore it for now.
-Click on Continue and you will see your code working on.

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 *File-> New Project -> choose STM32F429ZI* (the microcontroller used on discovery board).

 Make sure you select the Standart Peripherals Library!